LeftistTachyon/epsilon-bot/README.md

-# ModularDiscordBot
+# Epsilon
-A template GitHub repository for easily creating a Discord bot.
+A music trade bot for Discord!
+Made especially for **RD: The Sequel** group in DSiPaint.

 ## Usage
-To use this repo, create a new repository on GitHub with this repository as its template.
+Clone this repository onto your computer.
+Right now, this bot is under development, so this project can only be logically run through IntelliJ.
-Once that's been created, create a `Token` class with a `public static String getToken()` method that returns the token of your bot.
+(You can, however, type the command `mvn exec:java` after you've compiled the code and finished the below steps as well, which will also work.
+Just make sure you do it in Command Prompt or Powershell and not in Git Bash or stopping the program will be a pain in the bum.)
-To create methods, extend either `Command` or `Subcommand` or create a `ConsumerCommand` or `ConsumerSubcommand` object and supply the code to be executed.
-Make sure the created commands are added to the `TreeMap` in the `Commands` class.
+Once that's been done, create a `BOT-TOKEN` system environment variable, and set it to the bot token given to you by Discord's Developer Portal.
-Once you run the `Main` class, the bot should be functional!
+Just run the `com.github.leftisttachyon.modulardiscordbot.Main` class and you're good to go!